WHAT IS DIVERSITY?

 World Views – factors that we observe, feel and experience that shape our world views.
 Examples: cultural events, political beliefs, historical knowledge, outlook on life, travel.

 Looking for ways to increase diversity in your workforce?
-Check out our other articles on diversity and inclusion.
+You may find this collection of articles helpful: Diversity & Inclusion.